Jump, dive, or slide into summer: Keep safety in mind

 “Fires are devastating,” said chief fire marshal Raymond Centolella of the Utica Fire Department.

 House fires burn hotter and faster than ever before because furniture is now made of plastic which burns fast and hot.
+There is assistance available for those who lost their homes to a fire.

 “Most home fires are preventable,” he added.